LaurentVeyssier/Route-planner-algorithm/README.md

 You can read a more detailed A* review [here](https://www.geeksforgeeks.org/a-search-algorithm/).

+# Dynamic programming approach

+I adapted the code from this detailed [article](https://python.quantecon.org/short_path.html).
+Dynamic programmming breaks down the optimization problem into smaller ones and re-use previous calculation to be more efficient than a recursive solution for example.
+Here the algorithm aims to approximate the function j() which provides the least path cost from a node to the target.
+Assuming we know this function, then we can write the Bellman equation:
+- `j(nodeA) = min [ C(nodeA, nodeB) + j(nodeB) ] over all nodeB which are neighbours of nodeA`
+- C() is the transition cost (or step cost) to go from nodeA to nodeB (this corresponds to the distance or edge cost)
+- j() is the path cost from the node to the goal

+The algorithm finds the function j() by successive iterations.
+For our graph, the solution is found in about 30 iterations.
+The algorithm outputs a distance matrix with all node to node distance as well as the output of j for all nodes (ie shortest distance from any node to the goal).
+These are then used to derive the shortest path sequence.

 # Results

 illustrative graph with start location (black), itinary (red) and goal location (yellow).